Declining inactive funding applications

 Since 2019, we have proposed that 92 applications are declined.
 After feedback on our proposal, Pharmac declined 77 applications.
 The other applications remain on our ranking lists.

-our most recent consultation asked about declining 97 applications, covering 85 different medicines.
+Our most recent consultation asked about declining 97 applications, covering 85 different medicines.
+We declined 84 applications.
+We are keeping 13 on our ranking lists.

 Find more details: